 Here is the deciphered German text, and this is what it said: "To the Imperial Consular officials of the Republic of Mexico.
-Strictly secret,!
+Strictly secret .!
 The bearer of this is a subject of the Empire who travels as a Russian under the name of Pablo Waberski.
 He is a German agent."
 And so forth.
-The was out of the pokey after only one year!"
+The Court sentenced him to be shot; President Wilson commuted the sentence to life imprisonment; and he was out of the pokey after only one year!"

-One of the classes of student officers at the Riverbank School of Cryptography, 1917-18.

-Got so immersed in crypt I used it everywhere possible - cipher suppers etc.
+SLIDE 82 REF ID:A62878 One of the classes of student officers at the Riverbank School of Cryptography, 1917-18. / Got so immersed in crypt I used it everywhere possible - cipher suppers etc. 7

-REF ID: A62878 ω 1867 Original Wheatstone cipher device (invented and described in 1879).
+LECTURE REF ID: A62878 w 1867 Original Wheatstone cipher device (invented, and described in 1879).